 - Coconut flour- Gives the bread a slightly cakey texture, perfect to balance the moistness of the loaf.

-- Granulated sweetener of choice– I used erythritol, but monk fruit sweetener can also be used.
+- Granulated sweetener of choice- I used allulose, but a brown sugar substitute also works.

 - Baking powder- Leavening agent to give some rise and depth.